wmmihaa/Introduction-to-Node.js/documentation/hol7.md

 ```
 **If this code is a bit overwhelming, don’t worry – this is not a MongoDB course.** In short it’s an aggregation query which will give you the average temperature for every minute.

+[here](http://jonsadka.com/blog/how-to-generate-time-series-week-over-week-year-over-year-etc-aggregations-in-mongodb-using-unix-epoch-timestamps-tutorial-and-example/) is a good post if you want to know more about aggregates and MongoDB.

 Step one complete, let’s build the controller.

 ### Create Controller